School discipline: The rights of students with IEPs and 504 plans

 There are three possible results of a manifestation determination:

-The student must also be allowed to return to school, unless she was removed because she brought a weapon to school, had illegal drugs at school, or caused serious bodily injury to another person at school.
-In these cases, the school can continue to keep her out of school for up to 45 school days, but must still provide services.
+The student must also be allowed to return to school, unless the removal was the result of bringing weapon to school, having illegal drugs at school, or causing serious bodily injury to another person at school.
+In these cases, the school can continue to keep the student out of school for up to 45 school days, but must still provide services.

-Yes, the misbehavior happened because some aspect of the IEP wasn’t followed: In this case, the school must immediately fix the situation and implement the IEP (or 504 plan) properly.
+2. Yes, the misbehavior happened because some aspect of the IEP wasn’t followed: In this case, the school must immediately fix the situation and implement the IEP (or 504 plan) properly.
 The student can return to school.
-Again, there’s an exception if she was removed because of a weapon or illegal drugs, or for having caused serious bodily injury to someone.
-If these apply, she can be kept out of school for 45 school days.
+Again, there’s an exception if the student was removed because of a weapon or illegal drugs, or for having caused serious bodily injury to someone.
+If these apply, the student can be kept out of school for 45 school days.

-No, the behavior wasn’t caused by the child’s disability: In this case, the school can treat the student the same as it treats students without an IEP or 504 plan.
-It may keep her removed from school.
+3. No, the behavior wasn’t caused by the child’s disability: In this case, the school can treat the student the same as it treats students without an IEP or 504 plan.
+It may keep the student removed from school.
 However, the school must continue to provide services because of the “change in placement.”